North-West-Wind/CurseForge-CLI/README.md

 - `config` Configure the program.
   - `directory <path>` Set the working directory of the program.
 - `modpack` Commands for modpack.
-  - `install <ID> [FileID]` Install modpack(s).
+  - `install <ID[_FileID]>` Install modpack(s).
 The ID parameter is the ID of the modpack found on CurseForge.
-FileID is the ID of the modpack zip file on CurseForge.
+To install a modpack with a specific version, use the format ID_FileID, where FileID is the ID of the modpack zip file on CurseForge.
 Omit to install the latest version.
-  - `delete <ID|Slug>` Delete modpack(s).
+  - `delete <ID[_FileID] | Slug>` Delete modpack(s).
 The ID/slug parameter is the ID/slug of the modpack.
+Specify the FileID to remove a spcific version.
   - `list` List all installed modpacks.
 - `profile` Commands for custom profile.
   - `create` Create a custom profile.
 You will need to answer some questions.
   - `edit <profile>` Edit a custom profile.
 Similar to `create`.
   - `delete <name>` Delete a profile.
 The name parameter is the name of the profile.
-  - `add <profile> <ID>` Add a mod to the profile.
+  - `add <profile> <ID[_FileID]>` Add a mod to the profile.
 ID is the ID of the mod on CurseForge.
   - `remove <profile> <ID>` Remove a mod from the profile.
 Works similarly to `add`.
-  - `update <profile> [ID]` Update mods of a profile.
+  - `update <profile> [all | ID[_FileID]]` Update mods of a profile.
+Append `all` to update all mods.
 Omit ID to check for updates.
+Include FileID to update to a specific version.
   - `export` Export the profile as an uploadable modpack format.
   - `import <path>` Import a downloaded modpack.
 - `mod` Commands for mods.